 A game drive in this extensive park shall be done early morning to spot the abundant wildlife inhabited here.
-4 of the Big5, the birds, flora species and many others make visits and game drives in this park so enjoyable.
-We shall get back to the lodge for lunch after which we shall slope down to Paraa landing site for an afternoon boat cruise on the Victoria Nile upto the bottom of the falls.
+Four of the Big5, the birds, flora species and many others make visits and game drives in this park so enjoyable.
+We shall get back to the lodge for lunch after which we shall slope down to Paraa landing site for an afternoon boat cruise on the Victoria Nile up to the bottom of the falls.
 Be on the lookout for some exciting wild life scenarios like viewing elephants swimming in the river, the birds, crocodiles and a lot more.
 Hike to the top of the falls from where your driver can pick you or ride back with the boat to the starting point at Paraa.

 Day 11 – Chimpanzee Tracking in Budongo Forest and Lake Albert hot springs

-Drive to Budongo Forest for Chimpanzee tracking in the morning.
+Drive to Budongo Forest Reserve for Chimpanzee tracking in the morning.
 Briefing shall be done on arrival at Budongo forest offices after which you shall disappear into the forest with armed rangers who will lead you through the trails until you find these amazing forest gems, the chimpanzees.
-Lunch shall be at Budongo Eco Lodge after which we shall drive to Lake Albert for the hot springs and kibiro village/community tour.
+Lunch shall be at Budongo Eco Lodge after which we shall drive to Lake Albert for the hot springs and Kibiro village/community tour.

 Leave Hoima town after an early breakfast at the hotel and drive to Fort portal.
 We shall visit the Tooro King’s palace for a deeper dive into the Tooro culture with a kingdom that currently has the youngest reigning monarch in the world.
 This king ascended to the throne at the age of 3 years after the demise of his father.
 We shall visit Amabere caves in the afternoon after lunch.

-Day 13 – Bigodi swamp walk near Kibale Forest and crater lakes tour.
+Day 13 – Bigodi swamp walk near Kibale Forest and crater lakes tour